formulae-org/package-list-js/README.md

 Fōrmulæ is also a software framework for visualization, edition and manipulation of complex expressions, from many fields.
 The code for an specific field —i.e. arithmetics— is encapsulated in a single unit called a Fōrmulæ **package**.

 This repository contains the source code for the **list package**.
 It is intended to the computation on lists.
-Despite the name, it includes a lot of expressions related to matrices, because a matrix y a list of (same cardinallity) subslists, and tables.
+Despite the name, it includes a lot of expressions related to vectors, matrices (because a matrix y a list of -same cardinallity- subslists), and tables.

 The GitHub organization [formulae-org](https://github.com/formulae-org) encompasses the source code for the rest of packages, as well as the [web application](https://github.com/formulae-org/formulae-js).